whipowill/d2-plugy-qol/Guides/Video.md

 ## DDraw

 - Download the [v1.3.5](https://github.com/CnCNet/cnc-ddraw/releases) files.
-- Download my updated [config](https://github.com/whipowill/d2-plugy-qol/blob/master/Diablo%20II/Mod%20PlugY/ddraw.ini) file customized for D2.
+- Download my updated [config](https://github.com/whipowill/d2-plugy-qol/blob/master/Diablo%20II/ddraw.ini) file customized for D2.
 - Copy the files into your D2 directory.
 - Open ``regedit`` on your Windows machine:
 	- Navigate to ``HKEY_CURRENT_USER\Software\Blizzard Entertainment\Diablo II\VideoConfig``.
 	- Change the ``Render`` value to zero.
-- Modify your PlugY shortcut target to include ``-direct -txt`` (do not use ``-w -3dfx -nofixaspect``).
+- Modify your game shortcut target to include ``-direct -txt`` (do not use ``-w -3dfx -nofixaspect``).
-- When using PlugY you need to make sure the files to the right locations:
-	- ``C:/Games/Diablo II/ddraw.dll``
-	- ``C:/Games/Diablo II/Mod PlugY/ddraw.ini``
-	- ``C:/Games/Diablo II/Shaders/``

 The shaders and upscaling of graphics only works on Windows and Linux.
 It seems like there is a problem with OpenGL on Mac that prevents the shaders from working, although DDraw will work just fine otherwise.